charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 ### SIMU_COMP_AS_WORKER, NOT SO TECHNICAL, IN FACT

 Simu_comp_as_worker, in fact, aims to reduce the impact of technical code, and transforme it in just a job done by a worker.
 It is almost as if the worker could be anyone, even a human worker.
 The distinction is just that the kind of job to be done have to be worked by the computer.
 So we ensure that we always know what kind of role to choose, because we can just answer to the question of who is doing the job!
 In a simu_real_world_obj, it would be an animal who would eat(), when calling the eat() method.
 The difference with a launcher class, for example, is that it is the computer who does the job, but he executes an algorithm in algorithmic language, as for the simu_real_world classes.
-So it is effectively a simulation of a computer worker, as well as the simu_real_word_obj simulations.
+So it is effectively a simulation of a computer as worker, as well as the simu_real_word_obj simulations.

 ### INHERENTLY INCLUDE GOOD OBJECT-ORIENTED PRATICES AND PATTERNS